 Making the Flour

-- Spread your peeled and sliced nuts on a dehydrator sheet and dry at 105 F for 12-24 hours.
+- Spread your peeled and sliced nuts on a dehydrator sheet and dry at 105 F for 12 to 24 hours.
 If you don't have a dehydrator, dry them on a cookie sheet in your oven on the lowest possible setting.

 - If you're making polenta, stop when the flour has a texture similar to that of cornmeal.
-If you want to try this Chestnut Pound Cake, keep grinding until it's super fine.
+If you are making flour, keep grinding until it's super fine.

 Chestnut flour should be kept frozen or refrigerated.
 This way it can be stored for up to six months.